-- The matching process was conducted by the Program Manager (MindCORE staff member Michelle Johnson) and applications were kept completely confidential.
+- The matching process is conducted by MindCORE staff and applications were kept completely confidential.
 Please feel free to reach out to her with any questions or concerns: email@example.com

 We want to make sure both mentors and mentees feel supported throughout the program.
-We offer that program participants feel free to email the Program Manager, Michelle Johnson (firstname.lastname@example.org), with any questions, concerns, or needs for support, and we will work with you to find the resources you need.
-All correspondence will be kept confidential as allowed by law and University policy (see below).
+We offer that program participants feel free to email firstname.lastname@example.org with any questions, concerns, or needs for support, and we will work with you to find the resources you need.
+All correspondence will be kept confidential as allowed by law and University policy.

 The Research of Mentorship